jumbly-io/subgenix/README.md

 # SubGenix

-SubGenix is a powerful video subtitle generator plugin.
+SubGenix is a video subtitle file generator.

 ## Installation